 A Connoisseurs Tours journey is an effortless experience.
 We handle the details from the moment you pick up the phone or register online, to the day you return home.
 Our caring attention to detail and personalized service are why 90% of their guests return to travel with Connoisseurs Tours time and again!

 Please take a look at our varied menu of journeys, each briefly described below, I’m sure there is something to pique everyone’s interest!
-And - new for 2017 - now you can make a risk-free reservation online with just a few clicks, and hold your space for 7 days before confirming your plans.
+You can make a risk-free reservation online with just a few clicks, and hold your space for 7 days before confirming your plans.

 Warm Regards, Kathryn